 Well, there’s one way to repurpose your blog content for Pinterest so you can maximize their usage without falling for the mistake of repinning the same images over and over.

-Repinning the same image is a big no-no in 2021 if you want to avoid getting suspended.
+Repinning the same image is a big no-no right now if you want to avoid getting suspended.

 So today, I want to show you a quick way on how to use Tailwind Create to repurpose all those pins you’re making for Pinterest.
 This way, you can turn them into content you can share on Instagram, Facebook, and even Twitter.